PacktPublishing/Test-Driven-Development-in-Go/RUN_BOOKSWAP_LOCALLY.md

 $  docker compose -f docker-compose.book-swap.chapterXX.yml up --build
 $  docker compose -f docker-compose.book-swap.chapterXX.yml down
 ```
 4. The application will then listen on the configured port.
+You can easily test the application using curl.

 ```
 curl --location --request GET 'http://localhost:3000/